Antonov An-2: Design

-The An-2 is equipped with various design features which make it suitable for operation in remote areas with unsurfaced airstrips.
-It is fitted with a pneumatic brake system (similar to those used on heavy road vehicles) to stop on short runways, along with an air line attached to the compressor, so the pressure in the tires and shock absorbers can be adjusted without the need for installing specialised equipment.
-The batteries, while sizable, are relatively easy to remove, so the aircraft does not need a ground power unit to supply power for starting the engine.
-Likewise, there is no need for an external fuel pump to refuel the aircraft as it is provided with an inbuilt onboard pump, which allows the tanks to be filled from simple fuel drums.
+The An-2 is equipped with features which make it suitable for operation in remote areas with unimproved airstrips.
+It is fitted with a pneumatic brake system similar to those used on heavy trucks to stop on short runways, along with an air line attached to the compressor, so the pressure in the tires and shock absorbers can be adjusted.
+The batteries, while sizable, are easy to remove, and it does not need a ground power unit for starting the engine.
+Likewise, there is no need for an external fuel pump to refuel the aircraft as it is provided with its own.

-According to the operating handbook, the An-2 has no stall speed.
-A note from the pilot's handbook reads: "If the engine quits in instrument conditions or at night, the pilot should pull the control column full aft and keep the wings level.
+The operating handbook does not explicitly specify a stall speed, stating instead: "If the engine quits in instrument conditions or at night, the pilot should pull the control column full aft and keep the wings level.
 The leading-edge slats will snap out at about 64 km/h and when the airplane slows to a forward speed of about 40 km/h, the airplane will sink at about a parachute descent rate until the aircraft hits the ground."